AberHu/Knowledge-Distillation-Zoo/README.md

 # Knowledge-Distillation-Zoo
+Note!
+2020.01.16 I will rewtrite this repo by Python3 since Python2 is no longer supported after 2019.
+The new repo will contain more KD methods and a clearer code orgnization.
+Pleast stay tuned for this repo.

 Pytorch implementation of various Knowledge Distillation methods.

 This repository is a simple reference, thus many tricks, such as step-by-step training, iterative training, ensemble of teachers,  etc. are not considered.